Discovering Natural Habitats and Elusive Bucks

 Spotting elusive Whitetail Bucks at Oklahoma’s Sequoyah National Wildlife Refuge highlights the importance of preserving untouched natural habitats.

-An account of spotting a fox squirrel feeding far from trees at a wildlife refuge, analyzing its hypothetical chances of escaping a hawk by sprinting to safety.
+A fox squirrel feeding far from trees at a wildlife refuge, analyzing its hypothetical chances of escaping a hawk by sprinting to safety.

 Warm winter surprises Snow Geese at Sequoyah Refuge!
 Will they delay their migration?
 Explore the reasons behind their fascinating journey.